USING IRONPDF

 PDF vs PDFA (How It Works For Developers)

 Digital documents have revolutionized the way we share and store information.
 Of the many electronic document formats available, the Portable Document Format (PDF) is the most widely used.
-This is due to its ability to maintain the same visual representation regardless of the device or software used for viewing.
 Recently, a newer version of PDF, known as PDFA, has emerged as a standard for archiving documents, and it is stirring quite a bit of discussion.
-In this article, we will delve into the difference between PDF and PDFA.

 PDF, The Universal Electronic Document

-The PDF document was created by Adobe to provide a standard format for presenting and exchanging documents reliably, independent of software, hardware, or operating system.
+The PDF document was created by Adobe to provide a standard format for presenting and exchanging documents reliably, independent of software, hardware, or operating systems.
 PDF files maintain their appearance irrespective of the device it is viewed on, providing consistency that no other file format could provide.

 PDF files are versatile and can include text formatting, images, and vector graphics, in addition to interactive features like form fields, audio, and hypertext links.
 They also allow for the incorporation of digital signatures for added security.
 PDF documents are capable of being encrypted using third-party encryption algorithms, further increasing the security level of the document.